brendanf/inferrnal/README.md

 ```

 We also need some sequences to search.
 The sample data is from a soil
 metabarcoding study focused on fungi.
-The targetted region includes 5.8S
+The targeted region includes 5.8S
 as well as some of the surrounding rDNA regions.

 ``` r